explosiveHobo/GravSim/README.md

 - Fullscreen mode acting wonky on some machines

 - Lag spikes when asteroids rapidly combine to form planets

+- Very rarely, the simulator will crash upon a collision, especially if there already exist many bodies

 - Font not loading (because I didn't include the code to read it in yet :p)